benjohnsto/objects/about.md

 <p>Project conceptualization and direction: Soo-Young Kim</p>

-<p>This project would not exist without the support of the following people and programs at Princeton University: Ben Johnston and the McGraw Center for Teaching and Learning, David Jenkins and Princeton University Libraries, the Freshman Seminar Program, and the Seeger Center for Hellenic Studies</p>
+<p>This project would not exist without the support of the following people and programs at Princeton University: Ben Johnston and the McGraw Center for Teaching and Learning, David Jenkins and Princeton University Libraries, the Freshman Seminars Program, and the Seeger Center for Hellenic Studies</p>

     </div>